PRATAP-KUMAR/gdm-extension/README.md

 you can hide the extension settings icon from the topbar by clicking the Hide button at the bottom of popup menu.

 ## Showing the Prefernces Icon
-if you want to operate from tty you need `systemd-container` pkg installed.
+if from tty
+you need `systemd-container` pkg installed.
 Some distros ship it by default.
-If you dont have this package, install it first.
+If you dont have this package, install it first. and then run below commands
 1. `sudo machinectl shell gdm@ /bin/bash`
 2. `gsettings set org.gnome.shell.extensions.gdm-extension hide-gdm-settings-icon false`

 If from terminal
-1. `xhost:si:localuser:gdm`
+1. `xhost si:localuser:gdm`
 2. `sudo -u gdm dbus-launch gsettings set org.gnome.shell.extensions.gdm-extension hide-gdm-settings-icon false`

 ## Known Issue